What Happens After Completion? Your Post-Conveyancing Guide for 2026

 For you, the time after completion is used for decorating and unpacking.
 For your solicitor, there is still legal work to wrap up.
 After completion, they'll file your stamp duty land tax return, receive notice from the freeholder (if leasehold) and register the property in your name at the Land Registry.

-With most conveyancing transactions taking 10 weeks from offer accepted to completion, it may take you by surprise that the legal work after completion may take this long or more to finally register the property in your name.
+With most conveyancing transactions taking 10 weeks from offer accepted to completion, it may surprise you that the legal work after completion may take this long, or longer, to finally register the property in your name.
 Freehold property is often registered faster because, with leasehold, the solicitor needs to get a transfer notice from the seller's solicitors.

 The application must be made within 30 working days from the date of the Priority and Bankruptcy Searches.
-As of February 2024, around 30% of the applications are automated and get finalised within minutes.
-More than half of the remaining applications can take up to 2-3 months or in some instances even up to 7 months.
+As of January 2025, around 30% of the applications are automated and get finalised within minutes.
+More than half of the remaining applications can take 2-3 months or, in some instances, even 7 months.

-Your transaction is protected as soon as the application is submitted, no matter how long the registration process takes.
+Your transaction is protected as soon as the completion is complete, no matter how long the registration process takes.

 What do solicitors do after completion?